anyscale/terraform-aws-anyscale-cloudfoundation-modules/README.md

 * aws-anyscale-iam - Builds IAM roles and policies for secure cross-account access from the Anyscale control plane and EC2 instances.
 * aws-anyscale-efs - Deploys EFS storage solutions supporting Anyscale Clusters.
 * aws-anyscale-memorydb - (Optional) Sets up MemoryDB for Anyscale Services Redis Cache.
+* aws-anyscale-eks-cluster - (Optional) Opinionated deployment of an EKS cluster for the [Anyscale Operator](https://docs.anyscale.com/administration/cloud-deployment/kubernetes)
+* aws-anyscale-eks-nodegroups - (Optional) Used with above for example deployment of the Anyscale Operator

 ### Customization

-These modules are designed with best practices in mind, ensuring a secure, efficient, and scalable Anyscale deployment on AWS.Each module is standalone, allowing you the flexibility to disable any you don't need.
+These modules are designed with best practices in mind, ensuring a secure, efficient, and scalable Anyscale deployment on AWS.
+Each module is standalone, allowing you the flexibility to disable any you don't need.
 This is handy if you're looking to incorporate custom solutions for specific resources.

 If you choose to disable a module, the responsibility to create and manage that resource shifts to you.
 This flexibility is ideal if you have existing network setups (e.g., VPCs), or need tailored configurations for S3, IAM, EFS, or other services.
 The Anyscale Terraform Modules are particularly useful for integrating Anyscale components with pre-existing infrastructure, ensuring a smooth blend between what you already have and what you need.